rjmcf/HeirtombPostmortem/index.markdown

 {% include captioned_image.html url="assets/scene_claiming.png" width="800" description="We're very nice to each other" caption="We're very nice to each other" %}

 In the design doc, we solidified some ideas and started getting closer to a final design.
-We kept the enemies but rather than implementing combat mechanics decided to add a layer of indirection to the attacks you could do to the enemies, by letting you place towers that shoot bullets and do damage.
-You couldn't control how often they fired or in what direction or how much damage they did, all you could control is where they were placed.
-It also meant that you had more time to do other important things while the towers were working away for you.
+We kept the enemies, but rather than implementing fully-fledged combat mechanics, we decided to reduce the control that players have over attacks by letting them place towers that shoot bullets and do damage.
+They can't control how often they fire or in what direction or how much damage they do, all they can control is where they are placed.
+It also means that you have more time to do other important things while the towers are working away for you.

 We also moved away from the idea of having other members of the species to mate with, as that would require implementing them.
-Instead, we settled on the idea that only one member of the race is alive at a time, and part of their duties were to lay eggs in incubator plants found around the environment, look after them, and thus ensure the continuation of the species.
+Instead, we settled on the idea that only one member of the race is alive at a time, and part of their duties is to lay eggs in incubator plants found around the environment, look after them, and thus ensure the continuation of the species.

 Can't resist showing you what that idea looked like as it flopped wetly to the floor like a newborn giraffe.

 {% include captioned_image.html url="assets/fuck_the_plants.png" width="500" description="Maybe you have to fuck the plant" %}

-This idea also added a painful poignance to our story:
+This idea also added a painful poignancy to our story:

 {% include captioned_image.html url="assets/loophole_closed.png" width="600" description="If the incubators are part of their lifecycle, they can't leave" %}